tdegeus/GooseFEM/docs/theory/readme.rst

 Iterative solution -- small strain
 ----------------------------------

-A commonly used strategy to solve the non-linear system, is the iterative Newton-Raphson scheme (see inset below).
+A commonly used strategy to solve the non-linear system is the iterative Newton-Raphson scheme (see inset below).
 The idea is thereby to formulate an initial guess for the solution, determine possible residual forces, and use these forces to come to a better guess for the solution.
 This is continued until the solution has been found, i.e. when the residual vanishes.

 This solution technique is discussed here in the context of small deformations, while it is later generalized.
 Assuming the deformations to be small allows us to assume that :math:`\Omega = \Omega_0`, and thus that :math:`\nabla = \nabla_0`.
 Also we define a strain tensor